Umam27/Coursera/General Instructions/README.md

     * To prevent any file to being pushed or committed we use .gitignore.
     * To install morgan framework in your system we run - " npm install morgan@1.9.0 --save ".
     * To install body-parser in your system we need to run - " npm install body-parser@1.18.3 --save ".
+    * To install express-generator in your system we need to run - " npm install express-generator@4.16.0 --save ".

+### Using MongoDB
+    * Download MONGO-DB from the official site.
+    *   -Navigate to folder where u want to run your mongo server.
+In it create a file- " filename ".
+        -Use the command "  "/*PATH WHERE YOUR MONGO-D FILE IS PRESENT AND RUN */mongod.exe" --dbpath="filename" --bind_ip 127.0.0.1   "
+        -On another terminal use -   " /*PATH WHERE YOUR MONGO-D FILE IS PRESENT AND RUN */mongo.exe " -Now your mongo server is up and running.
+Interact using 'db' to access the database.

+#### Use POSTMAN to generate and check the response to a server.